-In Figure 14(b), we see that the (mid-window) plot of the propagator ARC(1) gives a fairly inadequate prediction of the tipping despite its statistically significant increase.
+In Figure 3.7(b), we see that the (mid-window) plot of the propagator ARC(1) gives a fairly inadequate prediction of the tipping despite its statistically significant increase.
 A possible cause for this discrepancy might be the violation of the central assumption underlying the extraction of ARC(1): before tipping the system is supposed to follow a slowly drifting equilibrium disturbed by noise-induced fluctuations.
-Note that the ARC(1) being close to its critical value +1 does not necessarily mean that the underlying deterministic system is close to a bifurcation, and that due to the detrending procedure the fitted ARC(1) will always be slightly less than +1.
+ARC(1) is very close to its critical value +1 for the whole time before tipping, which suggests that the underlying deterministic system is not at an equilibrium.
+Note that due to the detrending procedure the fitted ARC(1) will always be slightly less than +1.